-(a) Building A building within 25 metres of Moore Drive must have a maximum height of 10 metres Height from natural ground level.
-An architectural feature may exceed a height of 10 metres above natural ground level but must not exceed 14 metres above natural ground level. (b) Building In the case of lots adjoining Moore Drive or Kennedya Drive a building must have a setbacks to the minimum setback of 6 metres from the street alignment. street There is no minimum or maximum building setback to Shenton Avenue or Joondalup Drive. (c) Side There is no minimum or maximum side setback requirement. setbacks (d) Pedestrian A pedestrian shelter must be provided to the entrance of a building.
-Shelter (e) Car Parking To be provided in accordance with Table 2 of the Scheme. (f) Landscaping To be provided in accordance with the Scheme.
+(a) Building Height A building within 25 metres of Moore Drive must have a maximum height of 10 metres from natural ground level.
+An architectural feature may exceed a height of 10 metres above natural ground level but must not exceed 14 metres above natural ground level. (b) Building setbacks to the street In the case of lots adjoining Moore Drive or Kennedya Drive a building must have a minimum setback of 6 metres from the street alignment.
+There is no minimum or maximum building setback to Shenton Avenue or Joondalup Drive. (c) Side setbacks There is no minimum or maximum side setback requirement. (d) Pedestrian Shelter A pedestrian shelter must be provided to the entrance of a building. (e) Car Parking To be provided in accordance with Table 2 of the Scheme. (f) Landscaping To be provided in accordance with the Scheme.